 Walk up to Upper Belvedere for more on the same era, too, particularly from Vienna around 1900.

 For some of the same period, Lower Belvedere has a second treat for us in another special exhibition.
-Gustav Klimt – Pigment & Pixel reveals some of the painter’s methods and practices, as revealed in technical analyses.
+Gustav Klimt – Pigment & Pixel reveals some of the painter’s methods, as revealed in technical analyses.

 How to get to the paintings